MyWordOfTheDay/MyWordOfTheDay/README.md

 ## What's on the roadmap?

-Well, technically everything (it hasn't even been built yet).
-But here's stuff I have planned:

 * Integration with a Dictionary API, so you can specify the word you want to keep and you'll be able to keep the definition to keep.
   * With the option of specifying a custom definition if the provided ones are unsatisfactory
 * Email integration (with SMTP details provided) so you get a daily email